 Housing costs in Huntington Station are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-The overall education level of Huntington Station citizens is substantially higher than the typical US community, as 30.95% of adults in Huntington Station have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Huntington Station citizens is substantially higher than the typical US community, as 30.95% of adults in Huntington Station have at least a bachelor's degree.